luxfi/assets/README.md

-# Trust Wallet Assets Info
+# assets

 ![Check](https://github.com/trustwallet/assets/workflows/Check/badge.svg)

 ## Overview

-Trust Wallet token repository is a comprehensive, up-to-date collection of information about several thousands (!) of crypto tokens.
+Lux Network token repository is a comprehensive, up-to-date collection of information about several thousands (!) of crypto tokens.

-[Trust Wallet](https://trustwallet.com) uses token logos from this source, alongside a number of other projects.
+[Lux Network](https://lux.network) uses token logos from this source, alongside a number of other projects.

 The repository contains token info from several blockchains, info on dApps, staking validators, etc.
 For every token a logo and optional additional information is available (such data is not available on-chain).